South Fork Crooked River

 About the place

-Historically, the South Fork Crooked was specifically described in Hudson’s Bay trappers’ journals as an area filled with thousands of beaver, as the trappers chronicled their intentional extirpation of the species.
-In the absence of beaver, and with the implementation of extremely heavy grazing that occurred with settlement immediately afterward, the delicate balance of natural ecosystem unraveled.
+Historically, the South Fork Crooked was described in Hudson’s Bay trappers’ journals as an area filled with thousands of beaver, as the trappers chronicled their elimination of the species.
+In the absence of beaver, and with heavy livestock grazing that occurred with settlement and immediately afterward, the delicate balance of natural ecosystem unraveled.

 Our efforts

-Since then, we have worked diligently to reestablish large areas of riparian plant species which have been absent from the property for one hundred years.
-Tens of thousands of plants have been installed, in conjunction with several beaver dam analogues.
-ONDA intends to continue our work here for another ten years at which point we hope there will be enough suitable habitat for beavers to return.
+Since then, we have worked diligently to reestablish large areas of riparian plant species which have been absent from the South Fork Crooked for over a hundred years.
+ONDA has installed tens of thousands of plants and constructed several beaver dam analogues in support of our primary goal for the South Fork: to restore enough suitable habitat for beavers to recolonize the watershed and resume their role as ecosystem engineers.